briis/pysmartweatherudp/README.md

 * **wind_bearing** - Average Wind bearing in degrees for the last minute (Example: 287°)
 * **wind_bearing_rapid** - Current Wind bearing in degrees (Example: 287°)
 * **wind_direction** - Wind bearing as directional text (Example: NNW)
 * **precipitation** - Precipitation since midnight.
 Due to the nature of the UDP data, this number is calculated in memory.
-So if the module is restarted, the counter goes back to midnight.
+So if the module is restarted, the counter goes back to 0.
 Unfortunately it is not possible to catch up the data after a restart
 * **precipitation_rate** - The current precipitation rate - 0 if it is not raining
 * **humidity** - Current humidity in %
 * **pressure** - Current barometric pressure, taking in to account the position of the station